somnath060596/CICD1/README.md

 1. Fetch Code: Clones the specified branch from the GitHub repository.
 2. Test: Runs unit tests using Maven.
 3. Code Analysis with Checkstyle: Performs static code analysis.
+4. Performs Sonarqube Analysis
-4. Build App Image: Creates a Docker image from the code.
+5. Build App Image: Creates a Docker image from the code.
-5. Upload App Image: Pushes the built Docker image to AWS ECR.
+6. Upload App Image: Pushes the built Docker image to AWS ECR.
-6. Deploy to ECS: Updates the ECS service to use the new image.
+7. Deploy to ECS: Updates the ECS service to use the new image.
 Jenkinsfile Explanation
 Below is a breakdown of the key sections of the Jenkinsfile: pipeline {